NikxDa/doug/README.md

 # doug - A DiG clone

 ## Introduction
-Doug is a DNS querying tool that I am building for educational purposes.
+Doug (damn opinionated universal groper) is a DNS querying tool that I am building for educational purposes.
 It's output is much nicer and more readable than that of DiG, and it has an interactive mode when you do not supply any arguments.
 It is a WiP, so this page is subject to change.

 ## Features
 - [x] Interactive Mode